ozean12/GooglePubSubBundle/README.md

 Result of the call will be an instance of `Ozean12\GooglePubSubBundle\DTO\PublishMessageResultDTO` which will contain the ids of created messages.
 ### 2. Subscribing to Push messages
-When using the [Push subscription](https://cloud.google.com/pubsub/docs/subscriber#overview-of-subscriptions), you need to create the endpoint which will receive the message from Google Pub/Sub and then pass it to `PushSubscriberManager`
+When using the [Push subscription](https://cloud.google.com/pubsub/docs/subscriber#overview-of-subscriptions), you need to create the endpoint which will receive the message from Google Pub/Sub and then pass it to `PushSubscriberManager`.
+This topic is outside the scope of the bundle.
 An example of this setup using the [FOS REST Bundle](http://symfony.com/doc/current/bundles/FOSRestBundle/index.html):
 ```php
 // GoogleCloudController.php